-Figure 6 Land Supply by Type.
+Figure 6 Land Supply by Type

 There were no redevelopment assumptions incorporated in this analysis.
 The values associated with the existing buildings were high enough to preclude redevelopment for purposes of determining the development types used during scenario testing.
-Thus, the developable land estimate for the Planning Area is 331 acres.
+Thus, the developable land estimate for the planning area is 331 acres.
 This analysis forms the foundation for determining land use and development capacity on each parcel in the Planning Area.
-The development plan for the Basalt Creek Planning Area excludes the West Railroad Area from development due to the large amount of constraints on the land and limited access.
+The final development alternative and capacity analysis for the Planning Area excludes the West Railroad site from development due to the large amount of natural constraints on the land and limited access.